GreyAtlas/Region-Matcher/README.md

 #### Limitations
 There are two solving algorithms available.
  1. A custom implementation of a ray cast algorithm.
 It assumes 2D geometry, so for large distances it won't be accurate.
 The current implementation can handle polygons that cross the antimeridian.
- 2. that uses the Spatial4j library, but isn't able to work with a Polygon that encircles a pole.
+ 2. And one that uses the Spatial4j library.
+It isn't able to work with a Polygon that encircles a pole.

 The default solver is Spatial4j, but can be changed with an optional CLI argument